DanMAX User Information

 - Incident intensity can be recorded live in 5 location along the beamline.
 A diode can be inserted behind the sample for alignment and absorption measurements.

-- A single element silicon drift detector for X-ray fluorescence may be available for some experiments – contact beamline staff.
+- A single element silicon drift detector for X-ray fluorescence is available on the instrument.

 - Capillary spinner in horizontal or vertical orientation.
 Manual Huber 1002 goniometer head and rotation speed up to 5 Hz.
 Samples are mounted using SPINE magnetic caps